notionparallax/blog/_posts/2026-06-13-catalytic-hydrogen-rebreather-concept-proposal.md

 | 150m | 20 min | 96% FIRE | 0.0% ✓ | 0.0% ✓ | 0.0% ✓ | ~0.10/min | 6.7 min |
 | 150m | 30 min | 96% FIRE | 0.0% ✓ | 0.0% ✓ | 0.0% ✓ | ~0.10/min | 6.7 min |

-*FIRE = H₂ still above 4% at 50m, O₂ increase unsafe*
+Note: FIRE = H₂ still above 4% at 50m, O₂ increase unsafe.

 **Important distinction:** The table above answers only one question — "can the scrubber clear the loop in time?"
 It does *not* answer whether a given scrubber rate is ICD-safe for the tissue loading at that bottom time.
 Those are separate questions.
 The loop clearance rate is independent of bottom time; the ICD safety of that rate is not — longer bottom times load slow tissue compartments more heavily, making any given scrubber rate incrementally less safe from an ICD perspective.
 The ICD analysis in the next section uses a fixed bottom time of 20 min; see the Danger Zone section for bottom-time sensitivity.